reeyarn/openesef/README.md

 This project utilizes the US GAAP Financial Reporting Taxonomy, developed and maintained by the **Financial Accounting Standards Board (FASB)** and **XBRL US**.
 The taxonomy files (e.g., `us-gaap-YYYY-MM-DD.xsd`) are sourced from xbrl.fasb.org and are used in compliance with their terms of use.
 For more information, visit [fasb.org](https://fasb.org) and [xbrl.us](https://xbrl.us).

+### Disclaimer
+The use of these standards and taxonomies is intended to support educational and research purposes in alignment with the open-source goals of this project.
+If any use herein is found to infringe upon the rights of the FASB, XBRL US, ESMA, or the IFRS Foundation, please contact the author at [reeyarn+github.openesef@gmail.com](mailto:reeyarn+github.openesef@gmail.com), and I will promptly remove or adjust the offending content to address any concerns.

 ## Based on Open Source Projects

 Open-ESEF builds upon and extends the excellent work of these open-source projects: